MultiverseLearningProducts/swe-learning-plans/src/languages/sql-based-automation.md

 ### Tasks
 1. Version Control for SQL
-    - Understand the importance of version control for SQL scripts.
+    - **Version Control**: Understand the importance of version control for SQL scripts.
-    - Learn to use Git for version controlling SQL scripts.
+    - **Git and SQL Scripts**: Learn to use Git for version controlling SQL scripts.

 2. Unit Testing SQL and SQL Automation
-    - Explore unit testing frameworks for SQL.
+    - **Unit Testing Frameworks**: Explore unit testing frameworks for SQL.
-    - Learn about tools and frameworks for automating database testing.
+    - **Automating Database Testing**: Learn about tools and frameworks for automating database testing.

 3. Documentation and Reporting
-    - Understand the importance of documentation.
+    - **Documentation**: Understand the importance of documentation.
-    - Learn to generate reports using SQL queries.
+    - **Generating Reports**: Learn to generate reports using SQL queries.

 ## 6. Build Something Using SQL Automation! 🔨